apigear-io/apigear-docs/content/en/tutorials/counter.md

         description: increments the count value
 ```

-After saving the API module we can see in the documentation in the API portal.
-The documentation is automatically updated, based on the API module content.
+After saving the API module, we can see the documentation in the API portal.
+It is automatically updated, based on the API module content.

-Now we have successfully defined an API.
+Now, we have successfully defined an API.
 The next step will be to use the API.
 First in a playground like environment, later in a real project.